 Inventory is recorded at the lower of cost and net realizable value and is relieved from inventory on a first-in, first-out basis.
 Net realizable value is determined using current estimated selling prices less selling costs.
-The estimated selling price takes into account management's best estimate of the most probable set of economic conditions.
+The estimated selling price considers management's best estimate of the most probable set of economic conditions.

-Inventory consists of product purchased for resale at events including liquor, beverages and concessions.
-The sale of inventory during the year resulted in the recognition of expenses aggregating \$171,785 (\$201,754 in 2018).
+Inventory consists of product purchased for resale at events including liquor, beverages, and concessions.
+The sale of inventory during the year resulted in the recognition of expenses aggregating \$105,023 (\$171,785 in 2019).
 This is recorded in the statement of operations and changes in fund balances in venue operations expense.